AnesAbbas/Liber-Vitae-Platform-Concept-/README.md

-# Liber-Vitae-Platform-Concept
+# Liber-Vitae-Platform-Concept-
 A platform for self reflection and distilling you life experiences.
-Unlike conventional blogging sites, Libre Vitae is an opinionated, blogging platform for condensing you knowledge in all aspects of life, purpose, nutrition, fitness, learning, etc..
+Unlike conventional blogging sites, Libre Vitae (The Book of Life) is an opinionated, blogging platform for condensing you knowledge in all aspects of life, purpose, nutrition, fitness, learning, etc..